The Beyonder's Prophecy - Cover

 Sydney searched his face, her blue eyes wide, vulnerable.
 “You really mean that?”

-Friday, that same week, Chris departs for his “business trip”.
-Megan sees him off at the mansion pretending everything is normal.
-Megan stood on the grand marble steps of the mansion, watching Chris drive away.
-She forced a soft smile, waving like the perfect wife.
-Like she wasn’t seconds away from leaving his world behind forever.
 The moment his car disappeared down the driveway, she exhaled sharply, her heart hammering in her chest.
-This was it.
-No turning back.
+This was it now.
+There was no turning back.
 Megan rushed inside, her red-bottomed heels clicking against the polished floors as she grabbed the three large suitcases she had packed in secret over the past two weeks.
 She had planned everything.
 She knew how long she had before the house staff returned.
-She knew the cameras inside hadn’t been installed in certain hallways yet.
-And she knew Chris wouldn’t be back for days.
+She knew the cameras inside hadn’t been installed in certain hallways yet, and she knew Chris wouldn’t be back for days.
 She was in the clear.
-Megan dragged the suitcases outside and toward the waiting Uber.
+One hour later, Megan dragged the suitcases outside and toward the waiting Uber.
 The driver, a middle-aged woman with kind brown eyes, gave her a small, knowing smile.

 “Got everything?” she asked.

 Twenty minutes later, Megan arrived at the address Jalen had given her.
 A discreet women’s shelter, tucked away in a quiet part of the city.
-A place for women like her.
-Women who needed a new beginning.
+A place for women like her who needed a new beginning.
 Megan stepped out of the car, gripping her suitcases tightly.
 For a moment, she just stood there.
 Breathing in the reality of what she’d just done.
 Then, she walked inside.
 The receptionist, a woman in her late 40s with gentle eyes, greeted her with a warm smile.

 “Welcome, sweetheart,” she said softly.
 “You’re safe here.”

 Megan’s throat tightened.
-Safe.
-For the first time in years.
+Safe for the first time in years.
 She swallowed hard, then nodded.
-She had no idea what the future held.
-But she did know one thing.
+She had no idea what the future held, but she did know one thing.
 She was finally in control of her own life.
 At least to an extent.

 He frowned but picked up anyway.
 “Hello?”